Six years ago, we compared ArcGIS vs QGIS. The response was incredible and we thank you for that.

 Imagery gets a dedicated ribbon in ArcGIS Pro mostly to set and enhance its appearance.
 Whereas QGIS 3 handles imagery display in the layer properties as usual.

-Both are equals for setting band combinations, resampling type, and stretch type.
+Both are equal for setting band combinations, resampling type, and stretch type.
 You can also change everything from blending modes to contrast enhancement too.

 In ArcGIS Pro, auto georeferencing still doesn’t work as intended.
 But the individual pixel editor is long overdue.
 Imagery mosaics, georeferencing, and contour production are basically equal in both.